LamPeiLing/Marrakech/admin/tasks.md

 Yaohui Hou: Worked on Task 7(not commit yet) - 10 Sep
             Amended Task 4 - 16 Sep

-Pei Ling LAM: Constructed view for the board (Task 5) - 7 Sep
+Pei Ling LAM:
+* Constructed view for the board (Task 5) - 7 Sep
-              Fixed task 14 and some other affected classes, updated Task 5 to add players in the view - 15 Sep Completed task 5 by implementing a label box and a line to handle the players that are out of game - 16 Sep
+* Fixed task 14 and some other affected classes, updated Task 5 to add players in the view - 15 Sep
+* Completed task 5 by implementing a label box and a line to handle the players that are out of game - 16 Sep

 ## Week 7

-Everyone: discuss and distribution the classes for D2D test plan. - 18 Sep Task Distribution: ZeXin Tang: Rug, IntPair, Scores, Angle
+Everyone: discuss and distribution the classes for D2D test plan. - 18 Sep

+Task Distribution:
+* ZeXin Tang: Rug, IntPair, Scores, Angle
-                   Yaohui Hou: Coin, Game, Players, Direction
+* Yaohui Hou: Coin, Game, Players, Direction
-                   Pei Ling Lam: Assam, Board, RugTile, Color
+* Pei Ling Lam: Assam, Board, RugTile, Color

+Pei Ling LAM:
+* Work on test plan of the classes Assam, Board, RugTile, and Color - 20 Sep
+* Modify on test plan of the classes Assam, Board, RugTile, and Color - 22 Sep
+* Create the unit tests for the methods in Assam, Board, RugTile, and Color - 22 Sep

 ## Week 8